Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Log MMP containing log abundant log canonical pairs

-If $\pi$ and $(X,\Delta)$ are as \cite[Theorem 1.3]{has-class}, then the relative numerical dimension of the restriction of $K_{X}+\Delta$ to any stratum is either $0$ or $-\infty$.
+If $\pi$ and $(X,\Delta)$ are as in \cite[Theorem 1.3]{has-class}, then the relative numerical dimension of the restriction of $K_{X}+\Delta$ to any stratum is either zero or $-\infty$.
 Therefore, this situation is a special case (i.e., the case of $n=3$) of \cite[Theorem 1.1]{hashizumehu}.